 - Slide the pizza peel into the oven and angle the peel to slide the pizza off and onto the pizza stone.

 - Set your kitchen timer and bake your pizza according to your recipe’s instructions.

 When it’s time to take the pizza out, keep in mind that the pizza stone will be extremely hot and should not be handled at all.
 Do not attempt to remove the pizza stone with a conventional oven mitt or kitchen towel!
 Instead, use the same tools you used to safely put the pizza onto the stone.

 Slide the pizza paddle into the oven and under the cooked pizza.
 The cooked dough should not stick to the stone.
-The crust may be a little baked on if this is one of the first few times you have used the stone, but it should release with as the paddle slides between the crust and the stone.
-Make sure the pizza paddle is all the way under the pizza and then gently balance the pizza on the paddle and slide it out of the oven.
+The crust may be a little baked on if this is one of the first few times you have used the stone, but it should release as the paddle slides between the crust and the stone.
+Make sure the pizza paddle is all the way under the pizza before gently balancing the pizza on the paddle and sliding it out of the oven.

 Leave the pizza stone in the oven to cool.
 Simply turn off the oven, and leave the stone for an hour or more, until it is completely cooled.
 Wash your pizza stone and return it back to the oven for future use or store it in a safe and secure place in your kitchen.